Workplace Conduct and Training

 Resources

-To learn more about non-discrimination, policies, training and accommodations, visit the University’s Office of Equal Opportunity and Affirmative Action (EOAA) website.
+To learn more about non-discrimination, policies, training and accommodations, visit the University’s Office of Institutional Equity.

 Equal Opportunity & Affirmation Action Statement

-The University’s Office of Equal Opportunity and Affirmative Action (EOAA) has overall responsibility for the management of the University’s Employee Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violence, Dating Violence and Stalking; coordinates compliance activities under these policies and the applicable federal, state and local laws; and is designated as the University’s Compliance Office for Title IX, Section 504 of the Rehabilitation Act, and other equal opportunity, nondiscrimination and affirmative action laws.
+The University’s Office of Institutional Equity (OIE) has overall responsibility for the management of the University’s Employee Policies and Procedures relating to discrimination, discriminatory harassment, sexual assault, domestic violence, dating violence and stalking; coordinates compliance activities under these policies and the applicable federal, state and local laws; and is designated as the University’s Compliance Office for Title IX, Section 504 of the Rehabilitation Act, and other equal opportunity, nondiscrimination and affirmative action laws.

 Columbia University is an equal opportunity/affirmative action -- Disability/Veterans employer.